viperproject/gobra-book/src/01/termination.md

 Required termination condition might not hold.
 ```

-We might be tempted to try `decreases high` or `decreases len(arr)-low` as termination measures for the loop.
+We might be tempted to try `decreases highElement` or `decreases len(arr)-lowElement` as termination measures for the loop.
 However, this is insufficient since the termination measure must decrease every iteration.
-In iterations where we update `low`, `high` does not decrease, and vice versa.
+In iterations where we update `lowElement`, `highElement` does not decrease, and vice versa.
-The solution is to combine the two as `decreases high - low`.
+The solution is to combine the two as `decreases highElement - lowElement`.
 This measure coincides with the length of the subarray that has not been searched yet.
-If we change back to `low=mid+1`, the program verifies again.
+If we change back to `lowElement=mid+1`, the program verifies again.

 ## Decreases tuple